abcdesktopio/docs/opsdocs/docs/index.md

 **[JFV] --> je suis géné, c'est une reformulation du paragraphe tout en haut.**

-abcdesktop.io provides **[JFV] the easiest** way to run graphics software securely isolated in a container, and use a web browser HTML5 as display device.
+abcdesktop.io provides the easiest way to run graphics software securely isolated in a container, and use a web browser HTML5 as display device.
 Because containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or even on a kubernetes cluster.

 ![screenshot-applications](img/abcdesktop-home-release-4.1.png)